 Two methods are used to estimate the unpaid claims.
 The chain ladder method assumes that the development pattern of the current claims will be consistent with historical experience.
 The Bornhuetter-Ferguson method progressively blends payment experience and prior forecasts of incurred costs.
-The accounts reflect the results of the chain ladder method.
-(30 June 2019: the accounts reflect the results of the chain ladder method is used for May 2019 and June 2019 months).
+The Bornhuetter-Ferguson method is used for April 2021 and post months for surgical claims, and June 2021 service month for Medical claims.
+The chain ladder method is used for all other months.
+(30 June 2020: chain ladder method used for all months).